openmpf/openmpf-components/java/TikaTextDetection/README.md

 The following format-specific behaviors were observed using Tika 1.28.1 on Ubuntu 20.04:

-- For `.txt` files and Excel documents, all of the text will be reported in a single track with `PAGE_NUM = 1` and `SECTION_NUM = 1`.
+- For all formats except PDF and PowerPoint documents, we intentionally set `PAGE_NUM = -1` to indicate that the page number cannot be determined.

-- For Word documents, OpenDocument Text documents, and OpenDocument Presentation documents, all text will be reported with `PAGE_NUM = 1`. // TODO: This is `PAGE_NUM = 0` for TikaImageDetection
+- For `.txt` files and Excel documents, all of the text will be reported in a single track with `PAGE_NUM = -1` and `SECTION_NUM = 1`.

 - OpenDocument Spreadsheet documents will generate one track per cell, as well as some additional tracks with date and time information, "Page /", and "???".